Luke Perry’s Grave Is Not Where His Death Certificate Says It Is, ‘The Blast’ Reports

 Luke Perry fans hoping to visit his final resting place based on the information in his death certificate will be in for some disappointment, at least according to an article by The Blast.
 They report that the Beverly Hills 90210 and Riverdale actor is not buried where his death certificate says that he is.
-The document states that he is buried at the Taylor Funeral Home in Dickson County, Tennessee but the operator of the funeral home told The Blast that his remains are not there.
-He also manages a cemetery but said that the actor not buried there either.
+The document states that he is buried at the Taylor Funeral Home in Dickson County, Tennessee, but the operator of the funeral home told The Blast that his remains are not there.
+He also manages a cemetery but said that the actor is not buried there either.

 As The Inquisitr previously reported, Perry’s death certificate was revealed on Wednesday.
-It states that he died “ischemic cerebrovascular incident,” which is the official medical term for the stroke that he suffered on February 27.
+It states that he died of an “ischemic cerebrovascular incident,” which is the official medical term for the stroke that he suffered on February 27.
 According to Mayo Clinic, ischemic strokes are caused by blocked blood vessels in the brain.
-He was 52 years old at the time of his death.
+He was 52-years-old at the time of his death.
 The actor was hospitalized for some time before his family decided to take him off of life support.

 “He never regained consciousness,” a source said to People Magazine.
 “Things were so dire that they put him under heavy sedation.
 He was gone, basically, by the time he got to the hospital.”